What to Pack in Your Chemo Bag and Chemotherapy Tips

 10. Mind Games

 Brain teasers and mind games can be a fun way to pass the time during your treatment.
 Plus, they can help keep your brain sharp.
 Brain games can help you stay focused and avoid chemo brain, the brain fog induced by cancer treatment.
-You can purchase your own book of puzzles or find downloadable ones such as the one provided below.
+You can purchase your own book of puzzles or download the word scramble activity below.

 Choosing a Chemo Bag